 Trainers and facilitators around the world have been experimenting with hybrid events in earnest and the results are in: it is possible to facilitate engaging, participatory conversations with groups of people joining in different ways.

-This guide is packed with practical tips, insights and information to get you started setting up, designing and running successful hybrid events.
-First of all, you’ll find a definition of what we mean by hybrid events, complete with examples of how they may work, hybrid event best practices and more.
+This honest guide to hybrid events is packed with practical tips, insights and information to get you started setting up, designing and running successful hybrid events.
+First of all, you’ll find a definition of what hybrid events are, complete with examples of how they may work, hybrid event best practices and more.

 Once that is clear, read on to find out three key insights on how to face the challenge of working with both people who share a space and people who join online.